viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 Your configuration should look like the following:

-{{<imgproc src="/try-viam/try-viam/vision-service-config.png" resize="x500" alt="Screenshot of the vision service configuration showing the color set to a reddish color, the hue tolerance set to 0.06, and the segment size set to 100.">}}
+{{<imgproc src="/try-viam/try-viam/vision-service-config.png" resize="x500" alt="The vision service configuration panel showing the color set to a reddish color, the hue tolerance set to 0.06, and the segment size set to 100.">}}

 {{% /tab %}}
 {{% tab name="JSON Template" %}}